microsoft/DirectX-Specs/d3d/WorkGraphs.md

 ---

-## Helping mesh nodes work better on some hardware

-> This section is proposed as part of [graphics nodes](#graphics-nodes), which aren't supported yet.

-Some implementations may prefer to minimize work backpressure at the graphics transition (e.g. mesh noddes) in a graph.
-For example, some hardware may experience heavyweight transitions when switching between the execution of compute based nodes and graphics leaf nodes.

-Such implementations can glean some information about worst-case graph dataflow from the various maximum output declarations and grid/group size declarations that are statically declared from the graph.
-Beyond that, extra declarations are available here, specific to mesh nodes to to enable more accurate workload estimation given information from the application.

-> This is quite experimental, likely to be tweaked from learnings, ideally not even needed longer term.

-The following HLSL attribute is available [mesh nodes](#mesh-nodes) (only):

-- `[NodeMaxInputRecordsPerGraphEntryRecord(uint count,bool sharedAcrossNodeArray)]` [shader function attribute](#shader-function-attributes)
-  - Only required in complex topologies (defined next), otherwise optional if the app can declare a much smaller value than the worst case the driver would arrive at by just propagating max output declarations through the graph to the node
-  - Complex topologies requiring this declaration on a mesh node:
-    - From the mesh node, moving two or more nodes upstream in the graph reaches a producer that outputs to a node array
-    - Between that node array output and the mesh node any intermediate node:
-      - Expands the number of output records vs its input
-      - Are `NodeLaunch("broadcast")` or a node that recurses
-  - This attribute can be overridden at the API or only specified there, for convenience via [D3D12_MESH_LAUNCH_OVERRIDES](#d3d12_mesh_launch_overrides).

-The following API methods apply only to work graphs with [mesh nodes](#mesh-nodes):

-- [ID3D12WorkGraphProperties1](#id3d12workgraphproperties1-methods)::[SetMaximumInputRecords()](#setmaximuminputrecords) must be called before calling [GetWorkGraphMemoryRequirements()](#getworkgraphmemoryrequirements), defining the maximum number of CPU or GPU input records a given [DispatchGraph()](#dispatchgraph) call could use.
-- [SetMaximumWorkGraphGPUInputRecords()](#setmaximumworkgraphgpuinputrecords) must be called on the [command list](#command-list-methods) before initializing backing memory (via [SetProgram()](#setprogram) with [D3D12_SET_WORK_GRAPH_FLAG_INITIALIZE](#d3d12_set_work_graph_flags)), only if[DispatchGraph()](#dispatchgraph) will be used with input data that lives in GPU memory.

-Supplying/producing more records than any of these declarations results in undefined behavior.

----

 ### Graphics node index and vertex buffers

 > `[CUT]` This section was proposed as part of [graphics nodes](#graphics-nodes), but has been cut in favor of starting experimentation with [mesh nodes](#mesh-nodes) only.